JoshLohh/BudgetBuddy/README.md

 - **Mobile UI:** Making all screens responsive and scrollable, especially with tab bar overlays.
 - **State management:** Keeping data in sync after navigation or updates.
 - **Testing on multiple devices:** Ensuring consistent experience across iOS and Android.
+- **Jest unit,snapshot and integration testing learning curve:** learning syntax and what/how to test.

+---

+## 10. Bugs Squashed

+Some of the bugs that were fixed during development:
+- Incorrect splitting of group expenses.
+- Crashes or errors when adding/removing users from a group.
+- UI glitches, such as buttons not clickable or text overflowing.
+- Syncing issues (e.g., expense list not refreshing properly).
+- Data validation problems (e.g., preventing empty expense titles).
+- Realizing some router links were incorrect in test code (e.g., issues with `onPress()` and navigation), and fixing them.
+- Adjusting mocks or test data in test suites to prevent false negatives and unreliable results.

 ---